Castria-cn/EffiEval-homepage/index.md

 ## 🔑 Key Takeaways
 > - **Maximized capability coverage**: Select subsets using the *Model Utility Index (MUI)* to ensure representativeness.
-> - **Training-free & decoupled from performance**: The sample selection process does not rely on model scores, avoiding evaluation bias.
+> - **Representativeness, fairness, generalizability**: The sample selection process does not rely on extensive evaluation data, thereby avoiding evaluation bias, and remains generalizable to 17 different source models.
-> - **Cross-model transferability**: A subset selected with Llama-3.1-8B is equally applicable to 17 other models, including Qwen and Gemma.
-> - **Maintain $\tau>0.9$ with only 5 % of the samples**, significantly reducing GPU evaluation costs.
+> - **Maintain $\tau>0.9$ with only 5% of the samples**, significantly reducing GPU evaluation costs.

 <a id="abstract"></a>